-- 1. Give First Reading to the proposed amendments to the Regional Municipal Planning Strategy and all land use by-laws, with the exception of the Regional Centre Land Use By-law (Package A), as set out in Attachments A and B, to allow the keeping of hens as an accessory residential use and schedule a public hearing. - 2.
-Adopt the proposed amendments to the Regional Municipal Planning Strategy and all land use by-laws, with the exception of the Regional Centre Land Use By-law (Package A), as set out in Attachments A and B, to allow the keeping of hens as an accessory residential use. - 3.
-Direct the CAO to incorporate the proposed Regional Municipal Planning Strategy and land use by-law amendments concerning the keeping of hens within the Regional Centre Secondary Municipal Planning Strategy and Land Use By-law through the Package B planning process.
+1. Adopt the proposed amendments to the Regional Municipal Planning Strategy and all land use by-laws with the exception of the Regional Centre Land Use By-law (Package A), the Downtown Dartmouth Land Use By-law and the Halifax Peninsula Land Use By-law, as set out in Attachment A and Revised Attachment B of the staff report dated June 21, 2021, to allow the keeping of hens as an accessory residential use.